 HJC crash helmets are known for two things.
-First, they’re widely available with pretty much all shops that sell crash helmets in the UK having at least a small selection.
+First, they’re widely available with pretty much all bike shops that sell crash helmets in the UK having at least a small selection.
 Secondly, they’re relatively cheap.
-They don’t tend to have helmets at the top end of the price range and seem to make reasonably priced helmets which are well featured.
+They don’t tend to have helmets at the top end of the price range but focus on making reasonably priced helmets which are well featured.

-And that’s no accident.
+That’s no accident of course.
 It’s HJCs stated goal to produce helmets that offer great performance at a very competitive price.
-We’ve reviewed their only 5 star SHARP rated crash helmet, the HQ-1, and it’s a real belter and very competitively priced for the performance.
-Talking to dealers, they’ve also got a great reputation among buyers too so it seems like it’s all going to plan for HJC.
+And talking to dealers, they’ve also got a great reputation among buyers too so it seems like it’s all going to plan for HJC.

 HJC produce a wide range of crash helmets covering most motorcycle categories – full face, off road, open faced – and also snowmobile helmets.
 They distribute their helmets to over 50 countries.